myshares/myshares/README.txt

 http://test.nxlcrypto.life/
 http://test.ch.nxlcrypto.life/

+Use this passphrase/password to login into the account: 'really dot erase awake past blind waste weave human accident reflect ring' (without quote)

+WARNING: Use IT AT YOUR OWN RISK, DO NOT USE YOUR REAL ACCOUNT INTO TEST ACCOUNT!

 Or alternatively you can download the wallet at the release tab of this repo.
 MyShare desktop wallet also supports English and Chinese language.

 -------------------------------------------------------------------------------------------------------------------------------